jaysridhar/ca_eye/README.md

 ## TheEye Django Application

+The application is a Django application which uses a MySQL database for storing the events.
+The events are stored in a background worker based on Celery with a RabbitMQ server.
+The storage routine dispatches the event to the Celery worker and returns a response immediately to the client.
+This helps the application handle many clients simultaneously.

+I also have implemented a python client for logging events.
+Also included in the application is a front-end dashboard application which helps the admin team manage the events, search through them and also delete events.

+Only trusted clients can log events.
+Trust is established through Token authentication which is generated per registered user.
+Tokens can be generated through the Django admin interface at `/admin`.
+(Due to insufficient time, I did not implement token generation in the dashboard application).

+Validation of events by category is implemented in the Celery task file `tasks.py`.
+I have added stubs for these since information about what constitutes a valid event is missing.
+The application does, however, check for invalid timestamps in the future and marks it as such.
+This can be viewed from the dashboard.

+The whole thing took me about 6 hours, but I have made the application as thorough as I can.
+Due to running out of time, I could not finish an AWS Cloudformation stack description.

+## Django Template

 I have used a Django template that I have prepared myself.
 I use this template in most projects that I start from scratch.
 It provides the following features.